irnutsmurt/frigate-lxc-nas-mount-/README.md

 # Frigate NAS Mount Guide for Proxmox LXC

 This guide explains how to mount a NAS share via SMB using CIFS in your Proxmox LXC container running Frigate.
-You can either follow the manual steps or use our provided bash script to automate much of the process.
+You can either follow the manual steps or use the provided bash script to automate much of the process.

 ---